autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Geo-UniSurf

-The idea of Geo-NeuS can also applied to UniSurf, which we call Geo-UniSurf.
+The idea of Geo-NeuS can also be applied to UniSurf, which we call Geo-UniSurf.
 To train a Geo-UniSurf model on the DTU dataset, run the following command:

 ```
 ns-train geo-unisurf --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan24 --load-pairs True